-How to become an events manager: Emily's story
+How to become a production manager for festivals: Emily's story

 Meet Emily, 24, from Belfast, who works in London as a festival production manager.
 Part of our Bitesize world of work series.